 So many things could happen that may put you in a tight spot with clients.
 You could for example, unintentionally send confidential information to the wrong client, and end up with a breach of confidentiality claim.
 To protect yourself and your business from these risks, you need professional indemnity insurance.

-Professional indemnity insurance is designed to protect you against financial losses as a result of advice given, data breaches, negligent design specification or intellectual property issues.
+Professional indemnity insurance from AOR is designed to protect you against financial losses as a result of advice given, data breaches, negligent design specification or intellectual property issues.
 It covers you against lawsuits from your clients if they think you have been negligent or the custom-designed software you delivered is below the expected standard.
 Businesses are increasingly inclined to sue consultants over perceived failure or negligence, and the consequences of these lawsuits for a Dublin-based IT consultant can be costly.

 You cannot fully protect yourself from being sued in Dublin, but you can have a peace of mind by protecting yourself with professional indemnity insurance.
 However, be careful when choosing an indemnity cover.
 You need to consider if the policy you are choosing is general or specifically designed for IT consultancy sector.
 Most Insurers have a tailor-made policy for IT consultants, so be sure to ask for it.